stefanpejcic/OpenPanel/documentation/docs/panel/advanced/server_settings.md

 ### Set default PHP version

-This option allows you to set the default PHP version that will be used for newly added domains.
+This option allows you to set the default PHP version that will be used for newly added domains and on the terminal.

 ![php_change_default_version_for_new_domains.png](/img/panel/v1/advanced/php_change_default_version_for_new_domains.png)

 You can also view current default version setting.

 :::info
-phpMyAdmin runs by default on the version that you set here, but due to phpMyAdmin's minimum requirements, if the PHP version is less than 8.0, then the [default PHP version defined by the administrator](/docs/admin/settings/openpanel) will be used instead.
+phpMyAdmin runs by default on the version that you set here, but due to phpMyAdmin's minimum requirements, if the PHP version is older than 8.0, then the [default PHP version defined by the administrator](/docs/admin/settings/openpanel) will be used for phpMyAdmin.
 :::

 ### Install PHP version